5 Historic Sites that You Can See in One Day

 The house was built by a wealthy Englishman using Jamaican slave labor, and at the time there were only about 500 people living on the island.
 Most of the houses around the property were little “wattle and daub” single level homes.
 Imagine the attention this “castle” must have garnered!

 Pedro St. James is perched upon a beautiful beachfront area of South Sound.
 History buffs and novices alike will adore this site for both its beautiful views and grand stories.
-Self-guided and guided tours are available with fees ranging from CI$5 to CI$15.
+Self-guided and guided tours are available with fees ranging from CI$10 to CI$20 (kids 2 and under are free).

 Nurse Leila’s House